OpenAPI Validation

 - Resolve the operation against the spec.
 A path not in the contract is blocked with

-openapi.undeclared_path— always.reject_undeclared_pathhas no effect on this: the flag is stored but never read, so undeclared paths are denied whether it is set or not.
+openapi.undeclared_path— always.reject_undeclared_pathhas no effect on this: the flag is read into the engine but never consulted in any decision path, so undeclared paths are denied whether it is set or not.
 Positive security means undeclared is denied, period. - A spec-resolution error also blocks (

 openapi.invalid) — the engine is fail-closed on its own contract; a broken spec never silently admits traffic. - Validate the request.
 With